zheng0xd/JATIC-internal-docs/docs/process/platforms/gitlab.md

 Please do not post CUI into Gitlab.
 All information which is shared on Gitlab must be below CUI level.

-For reference, our work within the JATIC program is generally below CUI, with some exceptions.
+For reference, our work within the program is generally below CUI, with some exceptions.

 ### Sharing outside Gitlab